-- 1. Go to System/Date and Time
+- 1. Go to: System/Date and Time

 - 2. Check Enable daylight saving time

 - 3. Click OK

-3.8.3.
+3.9.3.
 Time Servers

 The hardware clock which NetDefendOS uses can sometimes become fast or slow after a period of operation.
-This is normal behavior in most network and computer equipment and is solved by utilizing Time Servers.
+This is normal behavior in most network and computer equipment and is solved by utilizing external Time Servers which are accessible across the public Internet.

-NetDefendOS is able to adjust the clock automatically based on information received from one or more Time Servers which provide a highly accurate time, usually using atomic clocks.
-Using Time Servers is highly recommended as it ensures NetDefendOS will have its date and time aligned with other network devices.
+NetDefendOS is able to adjust the clock automatically based on information received from one or more time servers which provide a highly accurate time, usually using atomic clocks.
+Using time servers is recommended as it ensures NetDefendOS will have its date and time aligned with other network devices.